agl-alexglopez/multithreading-with-mazes/README.md

 			break the wall between these squares and join them

-	if the current wall seperates a square left and right
+	else if the current wall seperates a square left and right

 		if a disjoint set union find by rank merges these squares